 Sweet rhubarb sauces are delicious on ice cream or cheesecake, but how about this Spicy Rhubarb Sauce?
 Add it to your oatmeal or even in a barbecue sauce!
 Be sure to add a Rhubarb Barbecue Sauce to your summer pantry too!

 There are a couple methods of making “rhubarb juice.”
 One is to boil pieces of rhubarb in water with some sugar to extract the flavor and to sweeten it.
 Another is to simply put it through a juicer in 4 to 5 inch long pieces.
 Due to its fibrous nature, you’ll have to clean out the juicer blades after four or five stalks.
-I’ve heard that cutting rhubarb into 1-inch pieces and then freezing it first will give you more yield when you then put it through a juicer.
-Choose which method works for you.
+Cutting rhubarb into 1-inch pieces and then freezing it first will give you more yield when you then put it through a juicer.
+This makes a very tasty lemonade!

 Delve into the world of homemade wine and you’ll always have a well-stocked wine cellar (cause we know we all want one of those!)
 It may take some time, but this sweet fruity wine is well worth it.